 - The “data preservation” function preserves official polling place data (as well as observed behaviors and incidents).
 Any discrepancies between polling place and reported results will be flagged, exposing “man in the middle” attacks as well as “data entry errors” such as briefly produced a phantom 13,000 vote margin for Bush in Florida in 2000.

-- The “exit vote” function allows voters to record their vote again when leaving their polling places.
+- The “parallel vote” function allows voters to record their vote again when leaving their polling places.
 This provides direct, non-probabilistic comparison tallies; evidence of discrepancies will be cognizable in court and pack a powerful political punch in public.

 - The “non-voter” function allows voters who wanted to vote but couldn’t, because of partisan voter I.D. laws and other practices (such as closed polling places, long lines, caging, purging from the rolls, etc.) to record who they would have voted for had they been able to vote.
 This directly quantifies the effects on outcomes and produces large numbers of plaintiffs who suffered Constitutional injury, both of which are necessary to establish and maintain standing to sue.
-Repeated lawsuits over a period of years may generate case law establishing a Constitutional right to vote, which is nowhere guaranteed in the Constitution.
+Repeated lawsuits over a period of years may generate case law establishing a Constitutional right to vote, which is nowhere guaranteed in the US Constitution.

 - The “observer” function allows auditors, voters and others to document and report evidence of illegal or questionable behavior.
 These incidents will be sent to voter protection teams immediately.